Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - Good quality solder wire/flux or solder paste and solder wick;
 - Isopropanol in large quantities to clean all the flux mess;
 - A magnifying system like an USB microscope or binocular magnifiers;
-- A GBxCart flasher and FlashGBX software;
+- A GBxCart flasher and FlashGBX software.
+Other flashers may or may not work;
 - Some kapton tape (or any whatever branded polyimide tape) to cover the PCB gold fingers;
 - Fine twizzers to handle the tiny components;
 - 3 hours of free time with your prefered music in background;